eavestn/general.engineering.philosophies.management-philosophy/README.md

 ## Comments

 1. None of what you read will be revolutionary, particularly if you have spent any period of time as a manager or mentor.
 For some, the below documentation will be at least inuition affirming.
-1. Much of what you read you are already doing (see point no. 1, above: "[n]one of what you read will be revolutionary....".
+1. Much of what you read you are already doing (see point no. 1, above: "[n]one of what you read will be revolutionary....)".
 1. The intent is explicit, challengeable definitions of Engineering Management as a discipline; in short, the purpose is clarity.

 ## Table of Contents